jpshanno/levellogger_corrections/README.md

 experimental data from a vented levellogger.
 Of particular importance would be knowing if air temperature variation affects the vented levellogger.

+# Water Temperature Impacts

+Water level calculated with water\_pressure - air\_pressure
+dens\_water\_pressure - dens\_air\_pressure dens\_water\_pressure -
+pred\_air\_pressure

+They all have linear relationships, but the last one shows the best alignment between var-sim and stat-sim experiments (fall on the same linear trends).
+And not accounting for density is not an option, you can see the curve from density impacts at higher water and air temperatures.
+Once this curve is removed the relationship between air\_pressure and ex\_air\_pressure requires a linear correction.